iiviigames/Asepritely/README.md

 ![Usage](img/ForegroundToolbar.gif)

 This script creates a little toolbar that enables you to quickly view the **RGB** values of your **current foreground color**. _Very helpful when getting color values for use in other software!_

+#### Export PNG on Save

+When run, this script simply _saves your current sprite_ and **saves a `.png` copy at the same time**!
+The file is output in the same directory you are working in.
+If you don't like the popup it gives when complete, open the script up in a text editor and set the value `POPUP` to `false`.

 Palettes :gift: <a name="Extensions"></a>
 ----------------------------------